Bear Safety at Brooks Camp

 Katmai protects some of the highest densities of bears in the world and Brooks River’s salmon run attracts dozens of bears every year.
 Due to the high seasonal concentrations of brown bears at Brooks Camp, you are required to follow special rules and regulations during your visit.

 When arriving at Brooks Camp, you must attend a brief bear safety orientation at the visitor center.
 The information on this page supplements the orientation, but does not replace it.
 We need your help and cooperation in protecting the Brooks Camp experience and everyone’s safety at this amazing place.
 Please visit Katmai’s bear safety pages for more information, guidelines, and regulations.
-A basic translation of this information is also available in Japanese (200 KB, PDF).
+A basic translation of this information is also available in Japanese (PDF) and in Russian (PDF).

 When traveling, avoid surprising bears and make your presence known.
 Travel in groups and talk to each other as you do so.
 Alerting bears with your voice can be especially important where visibility is limited.
 The purpose of noise is to alert them to your presence, not scare them away.
 Once a bear identifies you as a human, making loud noises may agitate the animal.